 Writing blog posts might seem like an easy thing to do.
-Write 500 words on your pet topic of the day, do a quick proofread and then hit publish.
+Write 500 words on your pet topic of the day, do a quick proofread, and then hit publish.

 Many blogs and websites use this or a similar formula.

-When you start a blog, you know you need content so you start writing as many blog posts as you can.
+When you start a blog, you know you need content, so you start writing as many blog posts as you can.

 Then you cross your fingers and hope that people will find and read your blog.
 Perhaps you also try to promote your blog on social media to your few hundred connections.

-Whether you want to create a blog or you have already started a blog, you need to have the right structure and tools.
+Whether you want to create a blog or if you have already started a blog, you need to have the right structure and tools.

 1. Blogging software.
 The only choice, if you are serious about wanting to be a success, is WordPress.